Transmitter works. Payload is built. Parachute and balloon purchased. Ready for final testing with a possible mid-2020 launch.

 We’ve built and tested a working APRS transmitter.

-We’ve done a lot of research on launch locations, times, etc. Just need to wait for better high altitude winds for a better weekend launch (Summer 2019?)
-The do a final “dress rehearsal” before launch date.
+We’ve done a lot of research on launch locations, times, etc. Just need to wait for better high altitude winds for a better weekend launch (Summer 2020?)
+Then do a final “dress rehearsal” before launch date.

 None so far.
 We’ve kept the project rather MVP.